Anders429/substring/README.md

 assert_eq!("ã".substring(1, 2), "\u{0303}")
 ```

-The above example occurs because "ã" is technically made up of two UTF-8 scalar values.
+The above example occurs because "ã" is technically made up of two UTF-8 scalar values: the letter
+"a" and a combining tilde.

+# Performance

+As Rust strings are UTF-8 encoded, the algorithm for finding a character substring has temporal
+complexity `O(n)`, where `n` is the byte length of the string.
+This is due to characters not being
+of predictible byte lengths.

+# Minimum Supported Rust Version
+This crate is guaranteed to compile on stable Rust 1.0 and up.